apache/camel-website/content/blog/2022/12/camel4roadmap/index.md

 ## Timeline

-The timelines are _estimates_ and the number of releases can vary depending on need and how far we are in the process.
-In other words Camel v4 can be released sooner than the estimates.
+The times are _estimates_ and the number of versions may vary according to the needs and the state of progress of the process.
+In other words, Camel v4 may be released earlier than expected.

 - Feb 2023: Camel 4.0 milestone 1
 - Mar 2023: Camel 4.0 milestone 2